jakecupani/foodsafety-pg/UMANUAL.md

 There are three other pages, the About page, the Documentation page, and the Contact Us page.

 The Home page is where most of your time will be spent, it’s the actual application we’ve created to make your life easier!
-On this page you’ll be able to filter for different food establishments, read more about their ratings, and navigate to other restaurants.
-All in hopes that you’ll be able to pick out safer food establishments to eat from the next time you go out.
+On this page you’ll be able to filter for different food establishments, read more about their ratings, and navigate to other restaurants, all in hopes that you’ll be able to pick out safer food establishments to eat from the next time you go out.

 The About page explains our motivation for creating this application, and sheds light on the hands that put it together.

-The Documentation page cites sources that were used while creating the application.
+The Documentation page cites the sources and technologies that were used while creating the application, as well as gives an in application run-down to the user of how to navigate the site.

 The Contact Us page allows users to send their thoughts and feedback, as well as any questions they may have regarding the application.
+Stop by and say hello!
 </p>

 **<a name="home"></a>Home Page**